taikoxyz/taiko-mono/CONTRIBUTING.md

 #### Reserved storage slots

-To ensure upgradeability and prevent storage collisions in future contract versions, reserve a fixed number of storage slots at the end of each contract.
+To ensure upgradability and prevent storage collisions in future contract versions, reserve a fixed number of storage slots at the end of each contract.
 This is achieved by declaring a placeholder array in the contract's storage layout as follows:

 ```solidity
 // Reserve 50 storage slots for future use to ensure contract upgradeability.